‘what is well pleasing to the Lord.’

 The first thing to do is find out.
 This in itself is something to do.
-Obviously Bible reading and study etc. will be involved, as Paul explains to Timothy, ‘Every Scripture is God-breathed and profitable for teaching, for reproof, for correction, and for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.’(2 Timothy 3:16-17) But there’s a spiritual dynamic Paul emphasises here in a preceding phrase.
-‘Walk as children of light… proving what is well pleasing to the Lord.’
+Obviously Bible reading and study etc. will be involved, as Paul explained to Timothy, ‘Every Scripture is God-breathed and profitable for teaching, for reproof, for correction, and for instruction in righteousness, that each person who belongs to God may be complete, thoroughly equipped for every good work’(2 Timothy 3:16-17).
+But there’s a spiritual dynamic Paul emphasises here in a preceding phrase: ‘Walk as children of light… proving what is well pleasing to the Lord’(Ephesians 5:8-9).
 The word ‘proving’ here could be translated ‘finding out’, ‘discerning’ or ‘trying out’.
 So these are not two disconnected instructions.
 Finding out results from walking as a child of the light.
 So how does this work?

-Basically we learn on the job; it’s learning by doing – more specifically as we walk in the spiritual light God illuminates us with.
+Basically we learn on the job; it’s learning by doing – more specifically as we walk in the spiritual light that God illuminates us with.
 At salvation we’re lit up by God’s light and are born as Christians, hence ‘children of light’.
 Then we begin to live the Christian life, often described as walking.
 As we walk, seeing by God’s spiritual light, we begin to understand what pleases the Lord – we find out.
 Importantly, we don’t have to attain a certain standard before starting.
 This learning by doing includes learning by our mistakes.
-As John put it, ‘God is light… if we walk in the light… the blood of Jesus Christ, his Son, cleanses us from all sin.
-If we say that we have no sin, we deceive ourselves… If we confess our sins, he is faithful and righteous to forgive us the sins, and to cleanse us from all unrighteousness.’(1 John 1:5-9)
+As John put it, ‘God is light… if we walk in the light… the blood of Jesus Christ… cleanses us from all sin.
+If we say that we have no sin, we deceive ourselves… If we confess our sins, He is faithful and righteous to forgive us the sins, and to cleanse us’(1 John 1:5-9).

 None of this can happen unless we’re connected spiritually to the Lord.
 In the preceding sentence we read, ‘you were once darkness, but are now light in the Lord.
-Walk as children of light… proving what is well pleasing to the Lord.’
+Walk as children of light… proving what is well pleasing to the Lord’(Ephesians 5:8-10).
 This being ‘in the Lord Jesus Christ’ is the key dynamic driving every Christian’s life story forward.
-As Paul urges the Colossians: ‘you received Christ Jesus, the Lord, walk in him, rooted and built up in him’(Colossians 2:6-7).
+As Paul urged the Colossians: ‘you received Christ Jesus, the Lord, walk in Him, rooted and built up in Him’(Colossians 2:6-7).